 A new specialist’s Child Welfare journey consists of 3 Phases during which the specialist is assigned a gradual caseload and upon completion of the third Phase, is considered Certified.
 Here is that process broken down by Phase:

-Following the completion of Mods 5 and/or 6, the specialist will be considered “Provisionally Certified” and will receive a 50% caseload.
+Following the completion of Modules 1-6 and all post- CORE level trainings, the specialist is considered to be “Provisionally Certified” and eligible for a 50% caseload.
 This completes Phase 1.

-Phase 3 is the same as Phase 2.
+Phase 3 requires the same process as Phase 2; however, only 7 total interview observations are required.
 Once the documentation is received by the training unit, the specialist is eligible for a full caseload (100%) and completes Phase 3.
 This is when the specialist is considered to be Certified.

 Please see the CORE Companion Guide for specific requirements for Phase 3.
 Observation tools and the Certification Document are linked below.

 All reinstated employees, regardless of how long they were gone from the agency need to be assessed by their supervisor to determine what training is needed prior to obtaining a caseload.
 The Training Unit is available to discuss options for training.

 At minimum, all reinstated employees will be required to attend Module 6: Putting It All Together Simulation experience in order for their Engagement, Interviewing, and Assessment skills to be assessed.
 Reinstatements will complete a Child Interview, an Adult Interview, and the AOCS certification.

 Because of the emphasis on using basic Motivational Interviewing skills, the Training Unit recommends that the reinstated employee attend Module 3: Interviewing for Safety, Permanency, and Well-being.

 Following the Simulation and AOCS Certification, the training unit will complete the annotation and provide the supervisor with any required level training recommendations.